 A national park should be a safe haven and peaceful place for all visitors (and the animals who live there!), not a personal hunting ground for a small minority who choose to kill animals for 'sport'.

 Despite claims, allowing amateur shooters into our national parks will not provide any real conservation benefit - this is just 'recreational' hunting dressed up as 'pest' animal control.

 The proposal was originally cooked up by the NSW Game Council — a controversial taxpayer-funded group headed by shooters and soon to be abolished after a review found it lacked accountability and paid too little attention to public safety.
 Surely this should mean that this controversial and unpopular plan should be scrapped too.

-If you live in NSW, please use the form below to send an urgent message to Premier Barry O'Farrell and your Coalition MP, urging them to repeal the dangerous laws allowing amateur hunters in national parks.
+If you live in NSW, please use the form below to voice your opposition to this plan with Premier Barry O'Farrell and your Coalition MP.
+Urge them to repeal the dangerous laws allowing amateur hunters in national parks.